Immune Boosting Elderberry Rose Hip Syrup is perfect for the fall and winter months!

 I’m so glad to find a great recipe with rose hips included!
 If I were to use cinnamon sticks instead of the chips, about how many sticks would you suggest using?
 Thank you so much!

-You could just use 1 cinnamon stick 🙂
+You can just use 1 cinnamon stick 🙂

 Is it normal for the syrup to thicken to a jelly after a week or so into the fridge?